 Our spatial plans, partnerships and strategies collectively reflect our ambitions to tackle the climate emergency, achieve inclusive growth and deliver well-designed places.
 We support this growth through investment and acceleration across an active portfolio of strategic sites.
-Spatial Priority Areas, shaded purple on Error!
-Reference source not found. below, represent the largest or most strategic development opportunities within our region.
-In these areas, coordinated public sector intervention alongside private sector investment has transformational potential.
-Building on these Spatial Priority Areas, our Strategic Place Partnership with Homes England identifies 16 focus areas (shaded red on Error!
-Reference source not found. below) where investment has the potential to turbo charge housing growth.
+Spatial Priority Areas, shaded purple on the map below, represent the largest or most strategic development opportunities within our region.
+In these areas, co-ordinated public sector intervention alongside private sector investment has transformational potential.
+Building on these Spatial Priority Areas, our Strategic Place Partnership with Homes England identifies focus areas (hatched in green on the map below) where investment has the potential to turbo charge housing growth.
 When combined, these spatial approaches show where joined up partner collaboration and coordination will deliver on our regional ambitions.